An anisotropic functional for two-dimensional material systems: Conclusion

 \section{Conclusion}

-We have introduced and implemented an anisotropic screened-exchange functional specifically designed to account for the nonlocal dielectric screening characteristic of 2D materials.
+In conclusion, we have introduced a self-consistent anisotropic screened-exchange exchange--correlation functional for two-dimensional materials that incorporates wave-vector-dependent dielectric screening directly into the Kohn--Sham framework.
 The functional derives its screening behavior from a physically motivated macroscopic model of reduced-dimensional dielectric response and does not rely on material-specific fitting parameters.

 Across a representative set of 2D semiconductors, the approach reproduces quasi-particle band gaps obtained from GW$_0$ calculations with good accuracy, captures the dispersion of band-edge states relevant for defect physics, and exhibits near piecewise-linear total-energy behavior with respect to fractional occupation numbers.
 The latter indicates a substantial suppression of self-interaction errors and a restoration of generalized Koopmans behavior for localized defect states.
 In addition, the functional provides a consistent and computationally efficient starting point for optical calculations within linear-response TDDFT, yielding optical spectra in good agreement with GW$_0$+BSE results for prototypical 2D materials.
 Because the present functional is formulated within the Kohn--Sham framework, it provides direct access to total energies, forces, and structural relaxations while incorporating physically motivated anisotropic screened exchange.
 This enables predictive simulations of defects, structural properties, and optical excitations in 2D materials at a computational cost comparable to hybrid functionals.
 The present work therefore establishes an efficient and physically grounded framework for the first-principles investigation and design of 2D materials.